 Noel was the maestro of the mangangalap group we had visited a few Holy Weeks ago.
 I have located him and convinced him to show us around the forest, where most of the ingredients from dry land are found.
 A transplant from Davao City, he is a rarity—a middle-aged local healer who is also a master in traditional medicinal plant gathering.
 He became a seasoned mangangalap under the tutelage of his late father-in-law, by years of tagging along in the forest and doing grunt work—climbing trees, stripping bark off, hacking at branches.
 Eventually, he “inherited” his father-in-law’s practice, and became a kind of expert—a vertically integrated one, at that.

 Save for our leaf-stuffed nostrils, the neat stacks of inedible ingredients lined up on the ground, and the gurgling black muck, the scenario would have passed for your regular outdoor fiesta cookout.
+Noel sashays through the young wildling trees, moving his body around stumps and rocks with surprising dexterity.
+He surveys the plant life casually, but with deep familiarity.

 “Taste it,” he suggests, snapping of a leaf from a plant hitchhiking on the aerial roots of the dalakit tree.
 “To know a plant, you need to taste it.
 Smell it, taste it.”

 I smell the leaves of the salong tree, a close relative of our common pili—spicy, balsamic, like the most fragrant resin incense.
 Later on, Noel hands me a leaf from a creeping succulent, obviously unrelated but with the same distinct resinous aroma, with an added fresh, succulent taste.
 Noel asserts that each tree has a counterpart kind of “twin” vine that possesses identical characteristics and uses, and that this vine version of the salong tree is his discovery, a kind of secret plant that he has begun applying in his healing practice.
-They are both used to heal binat—a blanket term for relapse of a sickness, or weakness from childbirth or traumatic events.
+They are both used to heal binat —a blanket term for relapse of a sickness, or weakness from childbirth or traumatic events.

 Noel continues to tap trees of interest with his machete, leaving none unintroduced.
 He snaps leaves off, crumpling them up and inhaling their scent deeply before handing them to me to smell.
 He shows us the leaves of pahauling sida, pahauling kahoy, pahauli-ulian, and solbaran, all used for countering curses.
 He yanks at a tuft of pastel-colored green lichen: “This is for my business.
 I use this to make love potions.”

+From top left: Leaves from the Solbaran tree are used to counteract supernatural maladies and curses such as paktol, a powerful form of sorcery; Taipong Pula is used to treat pasma, a disorder characterized by the palms shaking and sweating.
+It is said to be caused by, among other things, cold showers after strenuous activity; Handalimukon leaves are boiled into a decoction to use for treating fevers; Another species of Solbaran, as pointed out to us by Noel Torremocha.
 His knowledge is remarkable for a person his age, a far cry from the vague.
 Typically, these days, it is only among older healers that plant knowledge runs this encyclopedic.
 This concentration of knowledge is because of what appears to be a specialized-role system being cemented by a small but robust trade of gathered healing materials.
 Now, mananambal are able to purchase harvested and chopped plant matter (of a general mixture or some specific customized requests) or minasa from the mangangalap.

 The physically fit—and exclusively male, as far as I know—mangangalap venture into more challenging landscapes to harvest species that are often obscure even to the healers themselves.
 When middle-aged and younger healers are quizzed, many offer vague or conflicting responses about what plants they are actually steeping in bottles of coconut oil.
 Eventually, it becomes apparent that there is a huge, perhaps unprecedented, amount of confidence today placed in the mangangalap.
 They are, many times, the sole mediators between practitioners and a bulk of their raw materials.